Health and Wellness

 Faculty, Students, and Staff over 65 or with Underlying Conditions

-The university is developing training materials on basic safety precautions for students, staff and faculty to complete prior to the start of the fall semester.
+The university developed training materials on basic safety precautions for students, staff and faculty.

 Employees needing accommodations for special circumstances should work with their supervisors or contact Human Resources.